oracle-devrel/cd3-automation-toolkit/docs/cd3-cli.md

 # **Using the Automation Toolkit with CLI**
 ---
 !!!
 Important
-    Make sure to read 'Must Read' sections before creating or exporting network and compute resources.
+    Check out the **Must Read** sections before creating or exporting network and compute resources.

 Below are the highlevel steps to generate terraform with CLI - <br>